nick-novak/Goals-n-such/checklists-and-ideas/house-checklist.md

     - [x] 1
     - [ ] 2
 - [ ] Add windows and better lighting to garage
+- [ ] Install hardwood in guest and yoga rooms
 - [ ] Redo molding in entire house
     - [ ] Guest Room
     - [ ] Yoga room